Last updated on January 10th, 2021

 The Android ecosystem, in general – is secure.
 However, the applications that we utilize makes all the difference.

-Recently, Google removed 85 dangerous apps from the Play Store.
+Last year, Google removed 85 dangerous apps from the Play Store.
+And, this happens every year.
 Similarly, we have to be vigilant about the apps we install to ensure maximum security.
 But, what if you don’t want the keyboards to record your information?
 How would you know that the keyboard app you use is privacy-friendly?

 Best Privacy-friendly Open Source Android Keyboard Apps